joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 The program is split into three mostly separate components:

-- The `Grid` which handles memory for the 3D grid of cells, as well as their different varieties, with the corresponding rules for current propagation.
+The `Grid` which handles memory for the 3D grid of cells, as well as their different varieties, with the corresponding rules for current propagation.
-- The `ClusterFinder` which holds an immutable reference to the `Grid` that it operates on.
-- `= this`

-- nd the different types of the rules for current propagation.
-It also includes formatting code for the grid to allow presentation to the user.
-- The `ClusterFinder`, this is an object created to find clusters.
-It takes an immutable reference to a `Grid`, and with either a pre-chosen, or random grid position, will start forming a conduction cluster.
+The `ClusterFinder` which performs the actual cluster generation and determines if a path has been formed.
+It holds an immutable reference to the `Grid` that it operates on, and takes in either a pre-chosen, or random grid position to use as an initial position.
+It also maintains a number of lists which are used in the Cluster Finding algorithm.

-- The *runner* / entrypoint, aka the code which brings everything together, generating a number of `Grid`s, submitting them each to `ClusterFinder`s then collecting stats.
+The *runner* / entrypoint, aka the code which brings everything together, generating a number of `Grid`s, submitting them each to `ClusterFinder`s then collecting stats.
+Each question part has its own entrypoint, in addition to a couple used for testing and data-collection for statistical work.

 ---

 - 2D considerations
+- Choice to use PosList in Cluster Finder
 - Not choosing insulators
 - Time complexity analysis
 - Memory management considerations